Hi, I’m Brent Weaver.

 I couldn’t get enough.
 I started designing and building websites to share information about PC Gaming trends.
 I built sites for the various after-school clubs at my high school.
 Then I built sites for the classes and departments.

 Then, sometime around my 17th year on this earth, a small candy store out of Whittemore, Michigan, named Sherni’s Candies, paid me $500 to build a website for their shop.

 That very week I quit my job stocking shelves at a local fabric store for $6.25 an hour and incorporated my web design business.

-Overnight their store was no longer limited to the local customers driving through, but could now connect and ship to customers all over the world.
+Their store was no longer limited to the local customers driving through but could now connect and ship to customers worldwide.

 That was the last website I ever did for $500.

 Since then, I’ve had the honor of helping countless businesses get online, trained countless more on how to better use the internet for their business or organization, trained untold amounts around the world, and (I think) made a small dent of good in this world.